-This is the place to meet friends, conduct business or just relax and people watch, it’s a great habit we now enjoy as retired professionals.
-A coffee or a café con leche here is just one euro.
+This is the place to meet friends, conduct business or just relax and people watch.
+It’s a great European habit we now enjoy as retired professionals.
+A coffee or a café con leche here costs only one Euro!
 Before we knew it we were on our own, making sure the cats were fed, and had everything they needed.
 Everything is just a short walk around this lovely town.

 Housesitting allowed us to spend time to discover a region

 We were able to drive to see different cities within an hour of Palomares and visited Cartegena, Almeria and Aguilas.
-We liked Aguilas the best, as it was right on the sea, protected by a cove and just the right size.
+It turned out that we liked Aguilas the best, as it was right on the sea, protected by a cove and just the right size.
 We stopped for lunch at a restaurant right across from the boardwalk.

 Villaricos is a little larger and a little busier than Palomares, probably because it is so close to the sea.
 We would walk there each Sunday to see what they had to offer.
 They sell everything from fruit and vegetables, loose-leaf teas, to bread and sweets.
 Then there are the clothes, shoes, house-goods, fabric, plants and flower kiosks to wander through.

-Preparations make housesitting arrangements work
+Good preparations make housesitting arrangements work well

 - Easy Guide to Housesitting – 55 pages of tips and advice